Assignment Help

 Punctuation — Common Error Patterns to Check

-• Commas are used correctly: to separate items in a list, after introductory clauses, and before coordinating conjunctions joining independent clauses — not before every “and” or after a subject
+• Commas are used correctly: to separate list items, after introductory clauses, and before coordinating conjunctions joining independent clauses

-• Apostrophes are used for contractions (don’t, can’t) — but check whether contractions are appropriate in academic writing for your discipline
+• Apostrophes are used for contractions — but check whether contractions are appropriate in academic writing for your discipline

-• Possessive apostrophes are placed correctly: singular possessive (the student’s essay), plural possessive (the students’ essays), irregular plural possessive (the children’s essays)
+• Possessive apostrophes are placed correctly: singular (student’s), plural (students’), irregular plural (children’s)

 • Semicolons join two closely related independent clauses — not a clause and a phrase

-• Quotation marks are used consistently (double or single, depending on style guide and institution)
+• Quotation marks are used consistently (double or single, depending on style guide)

 • Em dashes and en dashes are not used interchangeably — know your style guide’s preference